-Students who are eligible are expected to apply for Summer Term Abroad (TA4089) or Co-op (BU4099).
-Those not qualified will take three additional career electives from the College of Business, one of which must be an International Business course.
+Eligible students are expected to apply for Summer Term Abroad (TA4089), Co-op (BU4089) or Summer Work Abroad Program (IB4020, BU4086).
+Those not qualified will take three additional career electives from the College of Business or the School of Technology, one of which must be an International Business course.
 Ouarter Credit Hours 13.5